tuwaiq-dotnet/json-parser/README.md

 ## How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com) and [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472) installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com) and [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472) installed.

 From your command line:

 ```bash
 # Clone this repository